homelab-alpha/docs/content/docs/terms_of_homelab_alpha.md

 ### Changes to Terms

 Homelab-Alpha reserves the right to amend these terms of use pages at any time without prior notice.
-Continued use of [Homelab-Alpha's website] and GitHub repositories constitutes acceptance of the revised terms.
+Continued use of [Homelab-Alpha's website] and [Homelab-Alpha's GitHub repositories] constitutes acceptance of the revised terms.

 <br />